TeX-Live/texlive-source/libs/graphite-engine/test/fonterrors/readme.txt

 	One of the offsets to the pass information points off to somewhere nonsensical.

 * GrErr BadStackMachine - errStackMachine.ttf
-	Extra bytes inserted into the stack machine commands for both of the substitution rules.
+	Extra bytes have been inserted into the stack machine commands for both of the substitution rules.
 The engine manages to recover and handle the rule correctly in this case.
 (Reproduce using lowercase consonants or uppercase vowels.)

 * GrErr BadSubs - errSubs.ttf
 	A PutSubs command references a non-existent replacement class.
 This causes the glyph to appear as a square box.
 (Reproduce using lowercase consonants or uppercase vowels.)